ppervoy/MailListDiff/README.md

 ```
 ruby maillistdiff.rb "src1" "src2" ["output"]
 ```
-where "srcX" might be either .vcf (Apple Contacts export) file or .mbox (Apple Mail Mailbox export) file.
+where "srcX" might be either .vcf (Apple Contacts export) file or .txt (output of this script) or .mbox (Apple Mail Mailbox export) file.
 If "." is given, the script will search current folder for .eml files (Apple Mail single message export) to extract *TO:* fields (if .mbox is used, script will prompt for *TO:* or *FROM:* field).

 Just copy result from terminal or output file into new message's BCC (recommended for mass mail) and you're sure that all people from your updated mailing list "src2" who haven't been mailed in "src1" will receive your communication.